kaspercools/tiktok-offensive-language-classifier/README.md

 ## Running the code

-If you wish, you can pass your own hyperparameters for fine-tuning the training process:
+If you wish, you can pass your own hyperparameters for fine-tuning the training process [Devlin et al., 2018]:

 ```
     main.py